|Homepage:||Click to visit|

 |Area of Study(s):||Islamic & Middle Eastern Studies||Minimum Semesters of Previous Language Study Required:||0|

 The AMIDEAST Education Abroad Program in Rabat offers a diverse set of courses, and semi-intensive instruction in Modern Standard Arabic and Moroccan Arabic.
-Students in the program live either with Arabic-speaking Moroccan families or in a private Moroccan student residence hall and attend their classes both at AMIDEAST's facilities in the bustling Agdal area of the city and in the buildings of AMIDEAST's partner, the College of Letters and Humanities of Mohammed V University – Agdal.
+Students in the program live with Arabic-speaking Moroccan families and attend their classes at AMIDEAST's facilities in the bustling Agdal area of the city with professors from AMIDEAST's partner, the College of Letters and Humanities of Mohammed V University.
 Courses are taught by English-speaking Moroccan faculty members from the University and other universities in Rabat and neighboring cities.
-Students in the AMIDEAST Education Abroad Program in Rabat carry a 17 credit hour load each semester.
-All students enroll in Modern Standard Arabic and Moroccan Arabic and select other electives from offerings in Middle East and North African studies in a variety of disciplines.
+Students in the AMIDEAST Education Abroad Program in Rabat carry a 14 to 17 credit hour load each semester.
+All students enroll in Modern Standard Arabic and Moroccan Arabic and select two or three electives from offerings in Middle East and North African studies in a variety of disciplines.
 Students must have the equivalent of four college semesters of French or more in order to take a French course.
 All courses are taught exclusively for the AMIDEAST program, and students take classes only with other program participants.
 Students will travel on excursions to significant sites throughout Morocco, engage in service learning activities, and participate in facilitated cultural dialogues with Moroccan students.

-The AMIDEAST Education Abroad Program in the Arab World partner in Rabat, Morocco is Mohammed V University – Agdal.
-Founded in 1917 in Rabat, Mohammed V University-Agdal is Morocco's most prestigious public university.
-It has over 25,000 students in its various schools, and over 10,000 in its College of Letters and Humanities, where the AMIDEAST Education Abroad Program is focused.
+The AMIDEAST Education Abroad Program in the Arab World partner in Rabat, Morocco is Mohammed V University.
+Founded in 1917 in Rabat, Mohammed V University is Morocco's most prestigious public university.
+It has over 25,000 students in its various schools, and over 10,000 in its College of Letters and Humanities.
 Its faculty includes many of Morocco's pre-eminent scholars, while its students are among the most promising in the nation.

 Students select 3 electives; options may include: